-In the case where the distances from home address to school address point are the same (for example, multiple applications for the same shared dwelling occurs i.e. flats), a randomiser will be used to decide the priority in which pupils are selected.
-The random allocation process will be subject to independent verification.
+In the case where multiple applications for the same shared dwelling occurs (e.g. Flats); a randomiser will be used to decide the priority in which the pupils within the shared dwelling are selected in the event of a tie.
+Independent verification of the random allocation process will be obtained.